Power-line communication: Low-speed narrow-band

-Narrowband power-line communications began soon after electrical power supply became widespread.
-Around the year 1922 the first carrier frequency systems began to operate over high-tension lines with frequencies of 15 to 500 kHz for telemetry purposes, and this continues.
+Narrowband power-line communications began soon after electrical service became widespread.
+Around the year 1922, the first carrier frequency systems began to operate over high-tension lines with frequencies of 15 to 500 kHz for telemetry purposes, and this continues.
 Consumer products such as baby alarms have been available at least since 1940.

 In the 1930s, ripple carrier signaling was introduced on the medium (10–20 kV) and low voltage (240/415 V) distribution systems.

-For many years the search continued for a cheap bi-directional technology suitable for applications such as remote meter reading.
+For many years, the search continued for a cheap bi-directional technology suitable for applications such as remote meter reading.
 French electric power Électricité de France (EDF) prototyped and standardized a system called spread frequency shift keying or S-FSK.
-(See IEC 61334) It is now a simple, low cost system with a long history, however it has a very slow transmission rate.
-In the 1970s, the Tokyo Electric Power Company ran experiments that reported successful bi-directional operation with several hundred units.
+(See IEC 61334) It is now a simple, low-cost system with a long history; however, it has a very slow transmission rate.
+In the 1970s, the Tokyo Electric Power Company ran experiments that reported successful bidirectional operation with several hundred units.
 As of 2012 the system was widely used in Italy and some other parts of the EU.